Oladayo-Ahmod/celo-dao-tut/README.md

 # A Comprehensive Guide for Establishing a Decentralised Autonomous Organisation (DAO) on Celo

-This tutorial provides a step-by-step method for creating and implementing a Decentralised Autonomous Organisation (DAO) on the Celo blockchain.
+This tutorial provides a step-by-step method for creating and implementing a Decentralised Autonomous Organisation (DAO) on the Celo blockchain using hardhat deploy.
 The provided Solidity smart contract utilizes OpenZeppelin components for improved functionality and security.

 ## Table of Contents